-'''

 @Inject @Named PaymentService paymentService;

-'''

-If any other injection point declares a @Named annotation that does not specify the value member, the container automatically detects the problem and treats it as a definition error, as defined in Section 12.4, "Problems detected automatically by the container".
+If any other injection point declares a @Named annotation that does not specify the value member, the container automatically detects the problem and treats it as a definition error.

-3.12.
-Beans with the @New qualifier
+3.12. @New qualified beans

 For each managed bean, and for each session bean, a second bean exists which: